Owner of Journey's End mobile home park in Santa Rosa won't rebuild after Tubbs fire

 “What are we going to do when the FEMA benefits are no longer available?” said Yvonne Rawhouser, a retired hairdresser who lived in her three-bedroom, two-bath home at Journey’s End for 30 years.
 Rawhouser said she had a small savings account and zero debt before the fires, but her financial security is now gone.

-She is among residents of the 44 coaches still standing, red-tagged and uninhabitable without utilities, who are facing additional uncertainty with no prospect of ever living in their homes again.
+She is among the former residents of the 44 homes still standing, red-tagged and uninhabitable without utilities, who are facing additional uncertainty with no prospect of ever living in their homes again.
 Some have said they’ve been unable to get the type of assistance available to fire victims because they still have homes, although they cannot live in them.

-“I feel so not-in-control of my future,” said James Blair Robinson, 70, whose single-wide coach was damaged but not destroyed by fire.
+“I feel so not-in-control of my future,” said James Blair Robinson, 70, whose single-wide home was damaged but not destroyed by fire.

 Florin said Burbank Housing is in the process of formalizing a legal arrangement with Shuayto and his family.
 He hopes they will end up with a long-term lease so they can pursue financing for a redevelopment plan for the site.